-The foundations of this teaching are based upon a number of faulty premises which spawn numerous strange practices and language which is oftentimes more Jewish than even the ancient Jews were!
+The foundations of this teaching are based upon a number of faulty premises, which have spawned numerous strange practices and language that is often more Jewish than even the ancient Jews were!
 The fruits of this teaching bear little resemblance to Biblical Christianity.
-Those caught up with these doctrines are often very passionate and have a deep, sincere desire to serve and worship God properly.
-Sadly however, their zeal is misguided and though they claim to be the real bearers of the truth, they end up misapplying the intent and the letter of the Bible.
-These doctrines are underpinned primarily by two core beliefs and we must look at them to show the error:
+Those caught up in these doctrines are often very passionate and have a deep, sincere desire to serve and worship God properly.
+Sadly, however, their zeal is misguided, and though they claim to be the real bearers of the truth, they end up misapplying the intent and the letter of the Bible.
+These doctrines are primarily underpinned by two erroneous core beliefs:

 2. We must use the Hebrew names for God.
-(I deal with this in my second article)
+(This is addressed in my second article)

-Both of these foundational beliefs are incorrect and the hope of this blog is to show why.
-The issue of whether the New Testament was written in Greek or Hebrew is an essential argument in the Jewish Roots philosophy and so I will give it special attention in this first article.
-This may already be familiar to you but it is important to be able to give a good defence of the truth on this point.
+Both of these foundational beliefs are incorrect and I wish to show why in this article.
+The issue of whether the New Testament was written in Greek or Hebrew is an essential argument in the Jewish Roots philosophy, so I will give it special attention in this first article, as it is important to be able to give a good defence of the truth on this point.

 Hellenization of the Jews

-To answer this question we must visit a bit of history… In the third century BC, Alexander the Great conquered the known world and Israel itself became a part of the great Greek empire.
-Greek culture and language became the order of the known world and by the time of Christ’s birth it had massively influenced Judaism.
-While the Jews had managed to hold on to their religion I will give evidence that the vast majority of people had become very Greek in their language and their culture.
+To answer this, we must visit a bit of history.
+In the 3rd century BC, Alexander the Great conquered the known world and Israel itself became a part of the great Greek empire.
+Greek culture and language became the order of the known world, and by the time of Christ’s birth it had massively influenced Judaism.
+While the Jews had managed to hold on to their religion, I will give evidence that the vast majority of people had become very Greek in their language and culture.
 While many Jews would undoubtedly still have known Hebrew, we find overwhelming evidence that Koine Greek was the primary language.

-So widespread was Greek language in Israel that Pieter W. Van Der Horst writes in his Biblical archaeological review that “one of the most surprising facts about funerary inscriptions (from ancient Palestine in the period 300 BC to 500 AD) is that most of them are in Greek – approximately 70%, about 12% are in Latin, and only 18% are in Hebrew or Aramaic.”
+The Greek language was so widespread in Israel that Pieter W. Van Der Horst writes in his Biblical archaeological review that ‘…one of the most surprising facts about funerary inscriptions (from ancient Palestine in the period 300 BC to 500 AD) is that most of them are in Greek – approximately 70%, about 12% are in Latin, and only 18% are in Hebrew or Aramaic.’

 The Septuagint and the New Testament

-In a number of places the New Testament text specifically states that a phrase is in Aramaic and goes on to explain the Aramaic phrase in Greek.
-Now if it was written in Aramaic, to Aramaic speaking people, it would not need to explain what the Aramaic quotes mean.
+In a number of places, the New Testament text specifically states that a phrase is in Aramaic and goes on to explain the Aramaic phrase in Greek.
+Now if it had been written in Aramaic to Aramaic-speaking people, it would not have needed to explain what the Aramaic quotes meant.
 Here are a few specific examples of this:

-In the book of Acts, Luke tells us that Paul addressed a large congregation of Jewish people “in the Hebrew language, saying: “brothers and fathers, hear the defence…”” (Acts 21:40) The fact that Luke writes about “the Hebrew language” and distinguishes it from the language of his readers shows that Acts was written in Greek.
+In the book of Acts, Luke tells us that Paul addressed a large congregation of Jewish people ‘…in the Hebrew language, saying: “Brothers and fathers, hear the defence…”‘ (Acts 21:40-22:1) The fact that Luke writes about ‘the Hebrew language’ and distinguishes it from the language of his readers shows that Acts was written in Greek.

-From these examples we can ascertain that Jesus and Paul could speak and understand Aramaic or Hebrew but they also spoke and understood Greek.
+From these examples, we can ascertain that Jesus and Paul could speak and understand Aramaic or Hebrew, but they also spoke and understood Greek.
 However, when it comes to the writing of the New Testament, we can be absolutely assured of the fact that the New Testament was written in Greek, not Aramaic or Hebrew (a case could be made that Matthew and Hebrews are exceptions) 4.
-This has been the accepted position of Christians for 2000 years and is hopefully confirmed in the light of the evidence I have given here.
+This has been the accepted position of Christians for 2,000 years and is hopefully confirmed in light of the evidence given here.

 Read the 2nd Article in this Series: Jewish Roots (Part Two) – Jesus or Yeshua?